firmsoil/multi-agent-release-notes-generator/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the [MIT License](./LICENSE) - see the LICENSE file for details.

 ---